riouxr/Distribute/README.md

 # Distribute
-A blender addon to distribute object evenly on X, Y or Z axis
+A blender addon to distribute object evenly on X, Y or Z axis.
+It's located in the viewport's Edit tab.